 Source: Canada Revenue Agency

-With tax deadlines approaching, a variety of software programs are once again available so Canadians can file electronically.
+A variety of software programs are available to help Canadians file electronically.
 Most cost money, but some are free for those with modest incomes.
 A few are offered free to everybody.

-For the do-it-yourself types, this means using the CRA's Netfile system, a web-based service that allows taxpayers to be their own accountants and file their returns over the internet.
-(EFile is the internet-based filing system used by professionals who prepare tax returns for a living.)
+For the do-it-yourself types, this means using Netfile, a web-based service that allows taxpayers to be their own accountants and file their returns over the internet.

 How to Netfile

-The Netfile service is open from Feb.
-11 to Nov.
-30 for filing 2012 returns.
+The Netfile service is open as of Feb.
+10 for filing 2013 returns.

-A T1 form weighs 0.119 kg, which multiplied by the 9.7 million Canadians who filed paper tax returns in 2012, works out to 1.1 million kg of tax forms.
+A T1 form weighs 0.119 kg, which multiplied by the seven million Canadians who filed paper tax returns in 2013, works out to 833,000 kg of tax forms.

-Assuming an average pine tree is 0.3 m wide, 18 m high and has a 50% yield of pulpable wood, it takes one tree to produce about 365 kg of paper — or 3,184 to make all those T1s.
+Assuming an average pine tree is 0.3 m wide, 18 m high and has a 50 per cent yield of pulpable wood, it takes one tree to produce about 365 kg of paper — or 2,282 to make all those T1s.
 This an improvement over last year, when tax forms consumed over 3,000 trees.

 Source: How Stuff Works